Chatham-Kent Rural Pipeline Expansion Project

 The project, known as the Chatham-Kent Rural Pipeline Expansion, is subject to Ontario Energy Board (OEB) approval and has two sections, both within the Municipality of Chatham-Kent.
 Preliminary preferred routes have been identified:

-- A new 13-kilometre, 8-inch pipeline taking off from Union Gas' existing Panhandle Natural Gas Transmission System at our Simpson Road Station (west of Tupperville), and proceeding south within the road allowance of Simpson Road to Base Line Road and then east within the road allowance of Base Line Road to the end point in the vicinity of the intersection of County Road 15 and Kent Bridge Road, east of Dresden.
+- A new 13-kilometre, 8-inch pipeline taking off from our existing Panhandle Natural Gas Transmission System at our Simpson Road Station (west of Tupperville), and proceeding south within the road allowance of Simpson Road to Base Line Road and then east within the road allowance of Base Line Road to the end point in the vicinity of the intersection of County Road 15 and Kent Bridge Road, east of Dresden.

 - A new 500-metre, 12-inch diameter pipe near Dover Centre.